Piyush-BA/concur-manual/docs/bookings.md

 Error | Description
 --- | ---
-Duplicate booking | Your booking may have been proposed, Please contact travel desk @ travel.desk@in.panasonic.com Network timeout | If this error occors try using chrome browser.
+Duplicate booking | Your booking may have been proposed, Please contact travel desk @ travel.desk@in.panasonic.com Network timeout | If this error occurs try using chrome browser.
-Itnery not avilable | Check your flight itnery, If still not resolved contact travel desk @ travel.desk@in.panasonic.com
+Itinerary not available | Check your flight itinerary, If still not resolved contact travel desk @ travel.desk@in.panasonic.com
-Limit exced | If this error occors contact travel desk @ travel.desk@in.panasonic.com
+Limit exceed | If this error occurs contact travel desk @ travel.desk@in.panasonic.com

-## Hotel booking